<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 3. Sign the Right Buyer's Agreement

-• Exclusive: Is typically written for months or even a year.
+• Exclusive: This is typically written for months or even a year.
 It outlines the responsibilities of both parties and states that the buyer cannot hire additional agents.
-It also says that the agent must be paid commission upon purchase of home (whether that’s the buyer or even the seller).
+It also says that the agent must be paid a commission upon purchase of home (whether that’s the buyer or even the seller).

 4. Make the Best Offer